TEAMMATES/teammates/devdocs/process.md

      Wait for the reviewer to change the PR status to `s.toMerge` or to suggest changes.
      If you did not get a review within 2-3 days, it is OK to request for a review by posting a comment in the PR.

+   * Once the PR is open, try and complete it within 2 weeks.
+Inactivity for a longer period would necessitate a restart of the PR.

    * The cycle of 'update pull request' and 'review' (i.e. the previous two steps) is to continue until PR status changes to `s.toMerge`.
 After doing suggested